 Writer.
 Public Speaker.
 Trainer.
 Coach.
 Faithwalker.

 Hilary is an expert in book collaborations.
-She partners with experts and public figures to help them birth books to empower and uplift readers.
+She partners with celebrities, experts and public figures to help them birth books to empower and uplift readers.

 She’s penned two award-winning books for tweens: Mo'ne Davis: Remember My Name: My Life From First Pitch to Game Changer, with the Little League female pitching phenom; and Venus and Serena Serving from the Hip, with the Williams sisters.